PGBWB-team/bird-workbench/README.md

 # Pretty Good Bird Workbench (aka BirdOMatic)
 &nbsp;
-Hi!
-Welcome to the repository for the 'Pretty Good Bird Workbench'.
-I worked on this project with Mike from Prairie Haven to review results from Cornell Lab of Ornithology's BirdNET Analyzer.

 Pretty Good Bird Workbench is a Shiny-backed web application that organizes years of bioacoustic data into various forms.
 This application can be used to look at BirdNET observations for specific species over time and across different habitats.
 This tool also allows you to drilldown into specific species and manually review the recorded observations to confirm or deny species presence.
 Pretty Good Bird Workbench